-There are different mixes for feeders and for bird tables and ground feeding.
-The better mixtures contain plenty of flaked maize, sunflower seeds, and peanut granules.
+There are different mixes for feeders, for bird tables and for ground feeding.
+The better mixtures contain plenty of flaked maize, sunflower seeds and peanut granules.

-Avoid seed mixtures that have split peas, beans, dried rice or lentils as again only the large species can eat them dry.
+Warning: Avoid seed mixtures that have split peas, beans, dried rice or lentils as again only the large species can eat them dry.
 These are added to some cheaper seed mixes to bulk them up.
-Any mixture containing green or pink lumps should also be avoided as these are dog biscuit, which can only be eaten when soaked.
+Also avoid any mixture containing green or pink lumps as these are dog biscuit, which can only be eaten when soaked.

 Other seeds and nuts